YuenWaHo/YuenWaHo.github.io/_pages/cv.md

 # Education

-- Ph.D in Marine Mammal Ecology, The University of Hong Kong, 2021
+- Ph.D in Cetacean Ecology, The University of Hong Kong, 2021
-- B.S. in Ecology and biodiversity, The University of Hong Kong, 2013
+- B.S. in Ecology and Biodiversity, The University of Hong Kong, 2013

 # Work experience